 Minn.
 Stat.
-CHARTER SCHOOLS Workpape Section Yes No Reference 1 b. was the term of the guaranteed investment contract 18 months or less, and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-term unsecured debt)? issuer s'or guarantor's long-term unsecured deory: H. Did all guaranteed investment contracts give the charter school withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A?" § 118A.05, I. Did the charter school only invest in shares of a Minnesota joint powers subd.
+CHARTER SCHOOLS 37 ЪT Workpap Section Yes No Referenc a. rated in one of the highest two categories by a nationally recognized rating agency, or b. was the term of the guaranteed investment contract 18 months or less, and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-term unsecured debt)?
+H. Did all guaranteed investment contracts give the charter school withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A?" § 118A.05, I. Did the charter school only invest in shares of a Minnesota joint powers subd.
 4 investment trust whose investments were restricted to securities described in Minn.
 Stat. §§ 118A.04 and 118A.05?
-J. Mutual Funds Did the charter school only invest in shares of an investment company that met the criteria in either 1 or 2 below: met die eriteria in etaler 1 of 2 below.
-1. a. registered under the Federal Investment Company Act of 1940; b. whose shares were registered under the Federal Securities Act of 1933; c. whose fund received the highest credit rating; d. that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
-2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC Rule 2a-7; and conditions of SEC Rule 2a-7; and c. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization? facing organization.
+J. Mutual Funds Did the charter school only invest in shares of an investment company that met the criteria in either 1 or 2 below: 1. a. registered under the Federal Investment Company Act of 1940; b. whose shares were registered under the Federal Securities Act of 1933; c. whose fund received the highest credit rating; d. that was rated in one of the two highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
+2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC Rule 2a-7; and c. is rated in one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization?
 K. Did the charter school only invest in units of a short-term investment fund: 1. established and administered pursuant to regulation 9 of the Comptroller of the Currency; and 2. in which investments are restricted to securities described in Minn.
 Stat. §§ 118A.0405?